JannisKohle/home-schooling/README.md

 - **SETTINGS**: just some settings

-On the left side of the screen you can also navigate to your most opened courses.
+On the left side of the screen you can also navigate to your most recent opened courses, you can create a new course, log out and go to the settings.

 If you open a course, you can navigate to **CONTENT**, **EXERCISES**, **EVENTS**, **CHATS**, **SURVEYS** and if you are the course leader, also **SETTINGS**.